Saturday, March 25, 2017

 Then in the 1930s the show biz image changed.
-The blonde became the home wrecking hussy, the gold digging sex symbol while the brunette was either the dutiful wife, the hometown girl next door girlfriend, or the intelligent woman who stepped out of the housewife mold and pursued a career in the business world as a single woman.
+The blonde became the home wrecking hussy, the gold digging sex symbol while the brunette was either the dutiful wife, the hometown girl next door girlfriend, or the uncommon situation of the intelligent woman who stepped out of the housewife mold and pursued a career in the business world as a single woman.

-Most of the big screen sex symbols were blondes, a few natural and most from a bottle of peroxide.
+Most of the big screen sex symbols were blondes, a few natural and most from the beauty salon.
 There were a few brunette sex symbols and the occasional redhead such as Rita Hayworth.
-Probably the most famous of all time was the iconic Marilyn Monroe whose name became synonymous with sex symbol.
+Probably the most famous of all time is the iconic Marilyn Monroe whose name became synonymous with sex symbol.
 Marilyn co-starred with a brunette sex symbol of the time, Jane Russell, in the ultimate blonde vs. brunette movie—the 1953 release of Gentlemen Prefer Blondes.

 But do gentlemen really prefer blondes?
 Results from a study conducted by the University of Westminster in the U.K. and the Scandanavian Journal of Psychology show something quite different.
 Their study shows that men actually prefer brunettes.
 The study was conducted with a woman going to three different nightclubs as a brunette, a blonde, and a redhead to see how many men approached her.
 She was approached most as a blonde, second as a brunette and least as a redhead.
 That would seem to prove the gentlemen preferring blondes theory.

 Interestingly, women of all hair colors prefer men with dark hair…another stereotype of heroic tall, dark, and handsome.
 And apparently that choice applies to female lions as well.
-Male lions with dark manes are more likely to be leaders of a pride!
+Male lions with dark manes are more likely to be pride leaders.

 In a different study in 2011 in the U.K., 2000 men were surveyed and blondes were selected as the preference.
 Then when the same study was conducted in France, U.S., Spain, Italy, and Brazil, the preferred hair color was dark.
 Psychologists say that women who are not natural blondes usually go blonde because thy want to stand out.
 Since only about 10% of the population are natural blondes, this tactic works.

-Hmmm…I guess those psychologists forgot about the mature women who go from dark hair to blonde because it softens their facial features, i.e. makes the wrinkles not as noticeable while not being that mature gray color.
+Hmmm…I guess those psychologists forgot about the mature women who go blonde because it softens their facial features, i.e. makes the wrinkles not as noticeable while not being that mature gray color.